 “Not,” Jin Ling muttered, obviously lying.

 “It’s because it’s scary that you should look.
 Come now, tell me what you saw.”

-“A spirit,” Jin Ling spat at him.
+“A spirit,” Jin Ling muttered at him resentfully.
 “A girl.
 Skinny.
 Her clothes are all bloody.”

 “Not bad, but not enough.”

 Watching Jin Ling be so offended was almost amusing, but Sizhui was too shaken still from his earlier conversation to smile at it.
-Mo Xuanyu looked at him as he asked, “Anyone else want to try?”
+Mo Xuanyu was looking at him now as he asked, “Anyone else want to try?”

 It must be a test, Sizhui thought.

 Mo Xuanyu did not look so accusatory now, but his eyes on Sizhui still felt heavy.
 Judgmental.
 Asking him to look at the ghost outside must be his way of testing Sizhui’s claims.

 So Sizhui squeezed Jingyi’s shoulder and rose, walking to the man’s side.
 He did not meet his eyes, though he felt them on him, and with them the weight of expectation.

 If Mo Xuanyu did not care about Lan Jingyi, then he would not have confronted Sizhui so.
 The thought was all it took to make Sizhui bend the neck and look through the coin-sized hole that weather had worn out of the rough wooden wall.